P-FardeenMalik/10DaysOfCode/README.md

 # Day 1

-Completed a project Role Playing Game from freecodecamp.
+Completed Role Playing Game project from freecodecamp.
 In this practice project, I have learned fundamental programming concepts in JavaScript by coding own Role Playing Game.
 I have learned how to work with arrays, strings, objects, functions, loops, if/else statements, and more.

 # Day 2

 Completed Calorie Counter project from freecodecamp.
 In this calorie counter project, I have learned how to validate user input, perform calculations based on that input, and dynamically update your interface to display the results.
 In this practice project, I have learned basic regular expressions, template literals, the addEventListener() method, and more.

+# Day 3

+Completed designing part of my Music player project from freecodecamp.
+In this music player project Now diving into JavaScript to implement play, pause, and song navigation functionalities.
+Created an array to store songs and initialized a userData object to track the current song and time.
+Excited about the progress